StemmlerSisters/Home/accepted/2024/unified-vs-settings.md

 <!-- Why are we doing this?
 What pain points does this solve?
 What is the expected outcome? -->

-The Visual Studio Editor team created Unified Settings to make the configuration experience have a Consistent UI, scoping capabilities, and the ability to share and sync settings across devices.
+The Visual Studio IDE team created Unified Settings to make the configuration experience have a Consistent UI, scoping capabilities, and the ability to share and sync settings across devices.
 A blog was published to expand on this motivation and collect feedback from the community, [Unified Settings: Share Your Feedback](https://devblogs.microsoft.com/visualstudio/unifiedsettings/).
 This is currently a VS Preview-only feature.